 “Ann, are you still there?”
 Edgars asked when she didn’t respond immediately to his last comment.

 “Yeah, sure.
-I’ve no where else to go at the minute.
+I’ve nowhere else to go at the minute.
 Why?”

 “The reason I’m calling you is I couldn’t get through to either Tim or Eric.
 There’s a piece we’re going to run in about five minutes I think the President should watch.”